toolpath/syil/README.md

 **PROBEBORE**

 The Probe Bore macro probes 4 points inside of a bore and calculates the center.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the diameter of the bore.
-The C argument enables inspection reporting which pops up a calculated diameter after the routine finishes.
+`A` is the selected work coordinate(G54-59).
+`B` is the diameter of the bore.
+`Q` enables inspection reporting which pops up a calculated diameter after the routine finishes.
 The Probe should be roughly centered and inside of the bore before beginning.

 ![probeBore](images/probeBore.png)